Jonathan1324/linked-assembly/CONTRIBUTING.md

 ### 2. Code Contributions (Pull Requests)

-We welcome pull requests for:

-- Adding support for new instructions
-- Improving parsing or code generation
-- Fixing bugs
-- Adding tests or examples
-- Improving documentation

 Before you submit a pull request:

-- Make sure the project builds with `make`
+- Make sure the project builds
 - Test your changes with existing examples or write a new one
-- Keep the code style consistent (no need for perfection, just clarity)
+- Keep the code style consistent

-### 3. Suggested Areas to Help With

-- Implement new instructions for x86.
-- Add support for Mach-O oder Coff
-- Add support for 64 bit or 16 bit on x86
-- Add support for ARM or RISC-V

 ## Contributor License Agreement (CLA)

-Before submitting a pull request, you must agree to our Contributor License Agreement (CLA).
+Before submitting a pull request, you must agree to the Contributor License Agreement (CLA).
-You will be automatically prompted to sign the CLA by our CLA Assistant when you open a PR.
+You will be automatically prompted to sign the CLA by the CLA Assistant when you open a PR.

 Please read the full CLA here: [Contributor-License-Agreement.md](https://gist.github.com/Jonathan1324/4d65f3cead742c9e4141c7961962b08e)

 Please make sure to read and accept the CLA so your contribution can be reviewed and merged.

-*Note: Pull requests will not be merged unless the CLA has been signed.*
+> **Note:** Pull requests will not be merged unless the CLA has been signed.

 ## Questions?